Discover how to test for inflammation in the blood that could indicate risks for heart disease.

 Interleukin-6 is important because it stimulates the liver to produce CRP.
 And, in addition to heart disease, we are learning that this cytokine has a strong association with asthma (asthma is the result of airways swelling and constricting, so it makes sense that a blood inflammatory agent is behind the curtains here as well).
 The Iowa 65+ Rural Health Study demonstrated that elevations of interleukin-6 and CRP were associated with increased risk of both heart disease and general mortality in healthy older people.

 I’m convinced that interleukin-6 may be an even better marker for blood inflammation than CRP because these “precursor” levels rise earlier.
 Therefore you should ask your doctor to conduct an interleukin-6 test if you are concerned about blood inflammation and its impact on your heart health.

 My Sinatra Smart Zone recommendation for an optimal interleukin-6 level is 0.0 to 12.0 pg/mL.

 A specific type of small LDL cholesterol particle, lipoprotein(a), or Lp(a), is the most dangerous of the blood lipids.
 Lp(a) inflames the blood and makes it sticky—making it more prone to clotting.

-Unfortunately, some traditional blood lipid tests won’t assess the levels of Lp(a) in your blood.
-So you should ask your doctor about having either the Vertical Auto Profile (VAP) test or the Lipoprotein Particle Profile (LPP) test.
+Unfortunately, some traditional blood lipid tests won’t assess the levels of Lp(a) in your blood, so you should ask your doctor about having either the Vertical Auto Profile (VAP) test or the Lipoprotein Particle Profile (LPP) test to determine your blood lipids.
 Find out more about these two cholesterol tests.